acairns/acairns.co.uk/_posts/recognising-value-objects-or-dtos.md

 ### Commands

-A Command is named imperatively to describe an action within the system.
-For example `TransferMoney`.
-Commands are often used as a way for something outside a system to provide an instruction to your application.
+One common type of DTO is a Command - an object, named imperatively to describe an action, is used to provided as an instructon to your application.
+For example `TransferMoney` could provide all the information required to transfer money from one place to another.

 ```php
 $command = new TransferMoney(10, 'GBP');